jwunderl/pxt-arcade/docs/courses/csintro1/motion/overlap.md

 ### ~

-## Student Task: Create Overlap using multiple sprites with same SpriteKind
+## Student Task: Create Overlap using 1 SpriteKind Player and multiple SpriteKind Enemy
 1. starting with example1, example2 or your own similar code
 2. create a few Sprite variables that will use the same SpriteKind (such as Enemy)
 3. enable sprite to move anywhere on screen along x and y axises